-‘#iLRN17_SFP‘ (Imagine 2017) will open the 3rd Immersive Learning Research Network conference (iLRN 2017) with a workshop that introduced the SF-Prototyping (SFP) methodology, exploring ways immersive-reality technology might change future education, stretching from formal education at college through in-situ industrial training to informal settings as part of our everyday lives.
+‘#iLRN17_SFP‘ (Imagine 2017) opened the 3rd Immersive Learning Research Network conference (iLRN 2017) with a workshop that introduced the SF-Prototyping (SFP) methodology, exploring ways immersive-reality technology might change future education, stretching from formal education at college through in-situ industrial training to informal settings as part of our everyday lives.
 Attendees participated in group based ideation sessions, learning how to write micro-SFPs (µSFPs) before completing the day by helping their group write at least one µSFP (which are shown below).
 More information about µSFPs can be looking at descriptions on Wikipedia or the Creative Science pages.

 - 2.15 pm – Welcome to the Imagine workshop (Jonathon Richter)